 More art by Alex Maleev, because holy shit

 Sure okay, he’s a “Man Without Fear”, but you know who could defeat Daredevil?
 A SHIT TON OF BAD GUYS.
 Could you imagine Daredevil fighting, I don’t know, GALACTUS?!
 Okay, I guess Galactus could defeat most people, but Daredevil has quite the limited skill set.
 With that being said, he knows his limitations.
-What important to him is that the people in his community, the residents of Hell’s Kitchen, don’t need to be worried about getting mugged or raped or eaten by Galactus.
+What important to him is that the people in his community, the residents of Hell’s Kitchen, don’t need to be worried about getting mugged or eaten by Galactus.
 Knowing one’s own limitations and knowing what’s most important to you are other attributes I really aspire to.
 I don’t spend my life comparing myself to people who are more talented than I am or smarter or funnier or more handsome (shit, that’s basically everyone) than I am, I just do the best that I can do.
 I might not accomplish as much as other people, but as long as I’m doing my best, that’s all I care about.
 I don’t need lots of friends or fans or well-wishers, I’m pretty much set with the people who I hold close to me know.
 If I’m doing right by them, that’s all I care about.
 If I can do everything I can to make sure they’re taken care of, I’m content.
 Happy?
 No, let’s not get crazy, I just said content.

 HAHAHA OKAY BEN’S LOOKING PRETTY GREAT HERE